EmotiBit/EmotiBit_Docs/Getting_Started.md

   </details>

 * <details><summary><b>2.3.1.4 Adding Enterprise WiFi credentials</b></summary>

-  > ⚠️ Support for ENTERPRISE WIFI is still experimental.
-Connectivity and usability will vary and depend on your network conditions and rules.

   - Enterprise WiFi network details are added to the config.txt file in the following format.
     - If no `username` is provided, `userid` will be used as `username`